 - “time to market” decreases because costs are optimized quickly and additional development loops due to missing cost targets are avoided.

 To access the free white paper, please complete and submit the form on this page.
-The PDF will then open in your browser.
+Next you can open and download the PDF file in your browser.